paulwhellinger/capstone/README.md

 ![sleep_plot](https://github.com/user-attachments/assets/a83b6837-efb8-4c44-8ead-73e31e7501b2)

-What we see from this chart, which was created by plotting the number of days tracked by every Id how how much sleep on average they got per sleep cycle.
+What we see from this chart, which was created by plotting the number of days tracked by every Id how much sleep on average they got per sleep cycle.
 What we see is that out of the 30 participants, only 3 of them tracked their sleep for the entire 30 days.
 On average, the participants tracked 17 out of the 30 days.
 Also, only 24 participants out of the 30 even tracked any days at all.

 We do see a correlation between the amount of days tracked and how much sleep on average the participants got.
 The more days tracked, the more sleep on average the participants got.
 Its important to note that the amount of data on sleep that we have might be too small to make any meaningful comments about the data itself, but the lack of data itself can be useful to look into.